 Other important writers associated with impressionism in literature include Virginia Woolf, James Joyce, and William Faulkner.
 These writers also experimented with new narrative techniques and sought to capture the subjective experiences of their characters in innovative ways.

-Overall, impressionist literature was an important development in the history of modern literature, as it challenged traditional narrative forms and opened up new possibilities for the representation of subjective experience and the exploration of the human psyche.
+Overall, Impressionism in Literature was an important development in the history of modern literature, as it challenged traditional narrative forms and opened up new possibilities for the representation of subjective experience and the exploration of the human psyche.

 Impressionist literature is characterized by several distinct features:

-- Fragmentation: Impressionist literature often employs fragmentation as a narrative technique, breaking up the narrative into a series of disconnected moments, impressions, and sensations.
+2. Fragmentation: Impressionism in Literature often employs fragmentation as a narrative technique, breaking up the narrative into a series of disconnected moments, impressions, and sensations.

 Overall, impressionist literature seeks to convey the subjective experience of the world and the individual moments and sensations that make up that experience, rather than presenting a clear and objective narrative.
 It employs a variety of innovative narrative techniques to achieve this aim, and is characterized by its focus on sensory experience, symbolism, and experimentation with form.